2bndy5/mk-pass/bindings/python/README.md

 In this software, the term "comprehensive" boasts the following features when generating a password:

-1. No characters are repeated.
+1. No characters are repeated (unless explicitly allowed).
 2. Ensure at least one of each type of character is present:
     - uppercase letters
     - lowercase letters